-Baby teeth may not last long, but cleaning a baby's gums and new teeth are of the utmost importance when it comes to their future dental health — even though they are not yet snacking on holiday treats.
-That is why both pediatric dentists and family dentists agree about when to take your baby to the dentist for the first time: No later than the child's first birthday.
-In some cases, they will even recommend bringing your child in after the first tooth appears.
+Baby teeth may not last long, but cleaning a baby's gums and new teeth are of the utmost importance when it comes to their future dental health — even though they may not be snacking on holiday treats yet.
+That is why both paediatric dentists and family dentists agree on when to take your baby to the dentist for the first time: No later than the child's first birthday.
+In some cases, they may even recommend bringing your child in after the first tooth appears.
 These are just general guidelines.
 What if you think something other than teething is causing pain in your child's mouth?

-Dentists recommend taking care of your little one's primary teeth early because teeth can affect speech and chewing, according to the American Academy of Pediatric Dentistry.
+Dentists recommend taking care of your little one's primary teeth early because teeth can affect speech development and chewing, according to the Singapore Ministry of Health.
 Additionally, baby teeth form a path for the permanent teeth to follow.
 To keep these primary teeth healthy and to avoid rushing to the dentist in a panic, prevention is key.
-For starters, even before those pearly whites make their first appearance, gently clean the gums with a cloth or gauze and water.
+For a start, even before those pearly whites make their first appearance, gently clean the gums with a cloth or gauze and water.
 Soft toothbrushes designed for children's mouths can be used as well, but don't start to use toothpaste until the child is at least 2 years old.
-This gum-cleaning routine is good to do after nursing since breast milk can lead to tooth decay; it also accustoms your child very early to a daily dental routine.
-Once your baby's teeth start to come in, start a brushing and flossing routine, which your dentist or dental hygienists can discuss with you to ensure that it is done properly.
+This gum-cleaning routine is good to do after nursing since breast milk can lead to tooth decay; it also accustoms your child very early on to a daily dental routine.
+Once your baby's teeth start to come in, start a brushing and flossing routine, which your dentist or dental hygienist can discuss with you to ensure that it is done properly.

-In general, your baby's first dental visit will be around his first birthday.
+In general, your baby's first dental visit will be around their first birthday.
 Make this an exciting time — but don't use sweets as bribes! — because it will set the tone for how the dentist is viewed for years to come.
-Many pediatric dentists will have toys and puppets to make the experience less intimidating, but if your child is fearful of all the tools and does not seem to be getting over the anxiety, it is OK to cut the appointment short and come back again in another six months.
+Many paediatric dentists will have toys and puppets to make the experience less intimidating, but if your child is fearful of all the tools and does not seem to be getting over the anxiety, it is perfectly fine to cut the appointment short and go back again in six months’ time.
 As always, talk to your dentist about how to help your baby have the best dentist experience possible.